kengonakajima/lua-mode/README.md

 yet another lua-mode that corrects indentation of function()
 ====

-I know you know default emacs' lua-mode is corrupted...
+I know you know default emacs' lua-mode is corrupt...